Avalanche Express: Production

+Development

-In June 1977 it was announced film rights had purchased by Lorimar Films, the filmmaking arm of Lorimar Productions, best known for its work in television.
+In June 1977 it was announced film rights had been purchased by Lorimar Films, the filmmaking arm of Lorimar Productions, best known for its work in television.
 Mark Robson, who had just produced and directed the hugely-successful disaster film Earthquake and had made another successful train set movie (Von Ryan's Express), signed to produce and direct.
 Jerry Gershwin was the Lorimar executive originally responsible.

 Abraham Polonsky wrote the script.
 Robson called the novel "rather sprawly for film" and "very difficult to synthesize into a motion picture.
 What Abe brought to it was unity.
 He has given the characters better motivations which means the total work is better motivated."
 Robson added the film "does make a political statement in a way...
 The movie will really come out for those who want to live in peace and co operation."

+Much of the film's financing came from the Republic of Ireland, though none of it was actually shot there.

+Filming

 Shooting started in Munich on 27 February 1978 and also took place in Milan and Venice.
+Studio interiors were filmed at Bavaria Studios.
+A sequence was shot at La Scala.
+The river bridge scene was filmed in Casalmaggiore.

-Filming was physically tough, complicated by increased security caused by terrorism in Europe, and Robson's health deteriorated.
+Filming was physically tough, complicated by increased security caused by terrorism in Europe, and Robson's deteriorating health.
 The movie had been filming for 65 days in Europe, with ten to go, when Robson fell ill.
 He was flown to a hospital in London where he later died of a heart attack on 20 June 1978.
 He was 64 years old.
 "He sure went with his boots on," said Marvin.
 Mike Connors said Robson's death "was not unexpected.
 We could see him go downhill from day to day.
 The lack of communication on a European picture is terribly exhausting."

 Lorimar Films' President Peter Bart called in Monte Hellman to finish the direction and Gene Corman (Roger Corman's brother) was enlisted to complete Robson's duties as producer.
+Stunt coordinator and second unit director Alan Gibbs was brought in to help complete the remaining action scenes.
 Hellman had recently helped complete The Greatest after the death of its director, Tom Gries.
 He had worked a number of times for Gene Corman, who was preparing another film for Lorimar, The Big Red One.
 John Dykstra was hired to stage an avalanche using models.
-Then on 28 August 1978 Robert Shaw died of a heart attack in Ireland.
-He was 51 years old.

-Robert Rietti was hired to re-record Robert Shaw's dialogue in the opening scene, as it was decided to redo that scene in Russian with English subtitles instead of having the Russians speak broken English.
-As a consequence, for continuity, all of Shaw's dialogue throughout the film was re-recorded by Rietti.
+Director of photography Jack Cardiff had departed the production after Robson's death, and was replaced by his assistants Alec Mills and Federico Del Zoppo.

+A scene with an exploding freighter was filmed in Malibu, California.